 You can set different user permissions in Notify.
 This lets you control who in your team has access to certain parts of the service.

-To sign in to Notify, you’ll need to enter:
+To sign in to Notify, you will need to enter:

 - your email address and password